MRCN’s ongoing projects include:

 - Columbia Center for Urban Agriculture,

 By supplying VISTAs to these organizations and others, MRCN is stabilizing local ties between the communities in our network.
-Click here to learn more about our VISTA projects.
+Visit our VISTAs and learn more about their projects.

 Katy Trail Merchants and Communities is yet another group that MRCN actively supports.
 By combining our resources with the Katy Trail we aim to expose more folks to the beautiful network of trails and parks we have along the river.